TaxFairness/ScrapingVGSI/README.md

 the beginning date to produce fewer than 200 results.

-Then use the Browser's "Inspect" facility to Copy the Outer HTML, and paste the information into a separte .html file representing that date range.
+Then use the Browser's "Inspect" facility to Copy the Outer HTML, and paste the information into a separate .html file representing that date range.
+Save the file in `HTML/MMMMYYYY.html`

 The `scrapingAVA.py` file sucks in each of those files and produces a tab-delimited file that includes all the records.

-For extra credit, go through each line
+**Run -> Edit configuration...** to read the proper HTML file.

+The program outputs a file named `AVA_Records-timestamp.tsv`

 ## Processing the `.tsv` files